-This month, the co-founders of Flodesk, the email marketing software that helps you create emails people actually want, are answering your most pressing email marketing questions all month long in our Ask An Expert series.
+This month, the co-founders of Flodesk, email marketing software that helps you create emails people actually want, are answering your most pressing email marketing questions all month long in our Ask An Expert series.

 Your Email Marketing Questions Answered